MrGeminus/calculator-app-main/README.md

 I learned a lot about RegExp and TypeScript.

-A great example would be this function that returns a formatted string.
+A great example would be this function that checks the passed string and returns a modified version of it with , as thousand separator and . as a decimal separator.

 ```ts
 function formatString(value) {